Disneyland Resort#1 in Best Things To Do in Anaheim-Disneyland

 Though recent visitors gushed about this timeless experience, they also warned that taking your family here will cost a small fortune.
 Tickets range in price based on the time of year, package deals and more.
 One-day tickets for kids and adults ages 10 and older start at $129.
 You save slightly by purchasing multiday tickets, but you'll still fork over a hefty sum for two-day adult admission, which costs $225.
-Prices also vary by season; single-day adult admission can cost as much as $149.
+Prices also vary by season and even by day of the week; single-day adult admission can cost as much as $149.
 Keep in mind single-day tickets only grant you entrance to one park; if you'd like access to both Disneyland and Disney's California Adventure, you'll need to purchase a Park Hopper Ticket, which can nearly double your admission price.
 Other factors to consider: dining (no outside food or beverage is allowed in the park) and FASTPASS service, which allows you to virtually save your place in line instead of having to physically wait for each attraction.
 If these prices have you second-guessing a trip to Anaheim, consider visiting some of the area's more affordable theme parks, such as Knott's Berry Farm and Adventure City.
-Though these parks lack the flash and beloved Disney characters you and your children grew up with, they can cut costs significantly.
+Though these parks lack the flash and beloved Disney characters you and your children grew up with, they can cut costs significantly and offer other charms.

-Hours vary, but Disneyland generally stays open from about 10 a.m. to 8 p.m.
-If you decide to drive, be prepared to pay $18 per vehicle for parking.
+Hours vary, but Disneyland Resort generally stays open from about 10 a.m. to 8 p.m., though in the summer, the park might open as early as 7 a.m. and stay open as late as midnight.
+If you decide to drive, be prepared to pay $25 per vehicle for parking.
 Many hotels offer shuttle service to the park, which can be a cheaper and less stressful alternative to parking at Disneyland.
 All ART buses provide access to Disneyland.
 For more information, visit Disneyland's website.